csula/cs4660-fall-2016/notes/graph-representation.md

   * ![](imgs/adjacency-list.png)
 3. Object Oriented (objects and pointers)

-> With the complexity analysis below, be sure to know pros and cons for each one

 #### Complexity Analysis

+Same as data structure, each representation is better at *something*.
+Best way to analyze the use case for each representation is by Big-O Notations:

 | \ | Adjacency List | Adjacency Matrix | Object Oriented |
 | :-- | :-- | :-- | :-- |